 And similar situation, but when the container’s body is earthed (connected to the earth).
 Source: Circuit Globe

-As it can be seen however, earthing container’s body does not create any permanent return path for the current.
-It’s because container’s body is isolated from current-carrying circuit.
-The return path may be created only temporarily by a short-circuit.
-But then the breaker, fuse or GFCI (RCD) will automatically disconnect the hot part of the circuit from the faulty equipment.
+As it can be seen, however, earthing container’s body does not create any permanent return path for the current.
+It’s because the container’s body is isolated from the current-carrying circuit.
+The return path may be created only temporarily by a short circuit.
+But then the breaker, fuse, or GFCI (RCD) will automatically disconnect the hot part of the circuit from the faulty equipment.

 b) Off-grid Container Houses

 Many of the above concerns and restrictions do not exist in low-voltage systems (voltages lower than 50Vdc).
-Obviously, all low-voltage circuits need similar protections (fuses, breakers etc… ) to quickly eliminate short circuits (if any) and prevent fires.
-The main difference is that eventual exposure to the voltage lower than 50Vdc is not dangerous for human life.
+Obviously, all low-voltage circuits need similar protections (fuses, breakers, etc… ) to quickly eliminate short circuits (if any) and prevent fires.
+The main difference is that eventual exposure to a voltage lower than 50Vdc is not dangerous for human life.

-- In practice, many off-grid containers houses will also use AC systems.
-They can be based on:a) Portable diesel generators supplying energy in the time of peak demand or unfavorable weather conditionsb) Inverters – in this case the AC power is available from DC system (including energy storing batteries) and on-demand converted to one of AC standards (110Vac/60Hz in North America and 220Vac/50Hz in the rest of the world.)
+- In practice, many off-grid container houses will also use AC systems.
+They can be based on:a) Portable diesel generators supplying energy in the time of peak demand or unfavorable weather conditions) Inverters – in this case the AC power is available from DC system (including energy-storing batteries) and on-demand converted to one of AC standards (110Vac/60Hz in North America and 220Vac/50Hz in the rest of the world.)

 Earthing the container

-Many may think that container is “naturally” earthed just because it is placed directly on the soil, or on concrete blocks.
+Many may think that a container is “naturally” earthed just because it is placed directly on the soil, or on concrete blocks.
 The truth is that such “earthing” does NOT meet relevant specifications (and functionality when needed) and it won’t be accepted by local authorities.
-For that you should use a large metal bar/rod deeply inserted (pounded) into ground to guarantee a reliable, lasting, low resistance connection.
+For that, you should use a large metal bar/rod deeply inserted (pounded) into the ground to guarantee a reliable, lasting, low-resistance connection.

-Grounding container’s metal structure (understood as connecting it to interior GND wire(s) will also protect from electroshocks.
-In the case of a “short-circuit” to the container’s metal structure, corresponding fuse will be blown.
-However, such solution has some disadvantages compared to earthing:
+Grounding the container’s metal structure (understood as connecting it to interior GND wire(s) will also protect it from electroshocks.
+In the case of a “short-circuit” to the container’s metal structure, the corresponding fuse will be blown.
+However, a such solution has some disadvantages compared to earthing:

-– As mentioned above, due to large metal structure and exposure to “surroundings”, container houses will usually have some “uncontrolled” (random and un-characterized) connection to earth.
-Whatever will be its resistance – few Ohms or hundreds of Ohms, it will provide an extra return path to the transformer we wanted to avoid.
+– As mentioned above, due to large metal structures and exposure to “surroundings”, container houses will usually have some “uncontrolled” (random and un-characterized) connection to the earth.
+Whatever will be its resistance – a few Ohms or hundreds of Ohms, it will provide an extra return path to the transformer we wanted to avoid.

 – Containers connected to Grid

 It is assumed that the power source (Transformer) is grounded and earthed.
-In such case, container’s structure should be not connected to GND (wires).
-However, for security it must be Earthed.
+In such a case, the container’s structure should be not connected to GND (wires).
+However, for security, it must be Earthed.

 – Containers connected to local AC Power sources (Portable Generator or Inverter)

-If AC source is grounded/earthed (similar way as Grid), then the same rules apply when it comes to container’s structure: No grounding (GND wires), Connection to Earth (Earthing)
+If the AC source is grounded/earthed (similar way as Grid), then the same rules apply when it comes to the container’s structure: No grounding (GND wires), Connection to Earth (Earthing)

 – Containers with only low-power DC systems